mathworks/toolboxdesign/MEX.md

 <!-- RP: If you want to build mex pre 25a look at arith -->
-The previously mentioned build file works only in MATLAB R2025a and later, for older releases of MATLAB you can use `mextask` given in the arithmetic toolbox repository.
+The previously mentioned build file works only in MATLAB R2025a and later, for older releases of MATLAB you can use `mextask` as shown in the arithmetic toolbox repository.

 ## Creating a MEX function from multiple C++ source files

-It is common to have MEX functions generated from multiple C++ source files, we call these MEX functions multiple source MEX functions.
-For such MEX functions one of the source files implement the gateway function and other source files implement methods that are called within the gateway function.
-For multiple source MEX functions, create a folder for each MEX function within the `cpp` folder.
-The name of the folder should be same as that of the MEX function that will be created out for source code with the folder.
-The folder name can be suffixed with 'Mex' to indicate that the contents of the folder should be compiled into a single MEX function.
+You can create MEX functions from multiple C++ source files, we call them multiple source MEX functions.
+For such MEX functions one of the source files implement the gateway function and other files implement methods that are called within the gateway function.
+You can organize the  source code for all these MEX functions under a single folder

-For the sake of discussion let us implement substractMex MEXfunction as a Multiple source MEX function.
-The organization of the source files is shown below.
+- Create a folder for each MEX function within the `cpp` folder.
+- Name of the folder should be same as that of the MEX function
+- Folder name is suffixed with 'Mex' to indicate that the contents of the folder should be compiled into a single MEX function.

 ``` text
 arithmetic/